-Al.1.4 Solvency II
+4AI.1.4 Solvency II

-- 12. Solvency II Solvency II is the prudential regime for insurance and reinsurance undertakings in the EU setting out requirements with the aim to ensure adequate protection of policyholders and beneficiaries.
-Solvency II has a risk-based approach that enables to assess the "overall solvency" of insurance and reinsurance undertakings through quantitative and qualitative measures.
+- 1.-Solvency II Solvency II is the prudential regime for insurance and reinsurance undertakings in the EU setting out requirements with the aim to ensure adequate protection of policyholders and beneficiaries.
+Solvency II has a riskbased approach that enables to assess the "overall solvency" of insurance and reinsurance undertakings through quantitative and qualitative measures.
 EIOPA has issued advice and guidance to support the sustainability risk management as well as the prudential treatment of sustainability risks related to insurers' assets and liabilities.
+[On-going: to be provided] - 12.
+4 EIOPA has issued advice and guidance to support the sustainability risk management as well as the prudential treatment of sustainability risks related to insurers' assets and liabilities.
 EIOPA has received under Solvency II a mandate to develop draft Regulatory Technical Standards to require insurance undertakings to report to national competent authorities on how they manage sustainability risks.
 The "sustainability risk plans" aim to structure the identification, assessment, management, and monitoring of sustainability risks by insurers, thereby codifying evolving practices, clarifying the regulatory framework, and enabling convergent supervisory practices.
 Mandated in Solvency II, these plans seek to establish minimum standards and reference methodologies for insurers to manage sustainability risks effectively.
 The plans integrate the assessment of sustainability risks into the insurer's long-term strategy, risk appetite, and investment and underwriting strategy and decisions.
-This includes evaluating the materiality of risks and, where deemed material, conducting forwardlooking scenario analysis to assess potential financial impacts.
+This includes evaluating the materiality of risks and, where deemed material, conducting forward-looking scenario analysis to assess potential financial impacts.
 This includes assessment of the materiality of the risks, and where deemed material, the performance of forward-looking scenario analysis to assess financial impacts.
 Solvency II ORSA already requires insurers to conduct forward-looking scenario analysis on material climate related risks (Article 45a Solvency II Directive).
-The plans aim to be consistent with disclosure requirements from the Corporate Sustainability Reporting Directive (CSRD) and the Corporate Sustainability Due Diligence Directive (CSDDD): - a.
+The plans aim to be consistent with disclosure requirements from the Corporate Sustainability Reporting Directive (CSRD) and the Corporate Sustainability Due Diligence Directive (CSDDD):

+- a.
 The sustainability risk plan focuses on financial risk aspects, which include risks arising from the transition. - b.
 Risk assessment need to include the assessment of transition risks, which arise from the transition to a climate-neutral economy.
 Information concerning the undertaking's transition plan can serve as input for sustainability risk management purposes and vice versa.
 This should be achieved, for instance, by ensuring the consistency between targets and actions set out in transition plans to reduce the impact of underwriting or investment strategies on sustainability factors, and targets and actions to manage the financial risk arising from these actions. - c.
 Furthermore, where the sustainability risk plan identifies potential financial risks arising from impacts on sustainability factors (including legal, operational, reputational, or market and underwriting risks), the measures taken to mitigate these risks can also support the achievement of transition targets. - d.
-It embeds a double materiality approach, encompassing both the impact of sustainability factors on the insurer's financial situation and the impact of the insurer's activities on sustainability factors.
+It embeds a double materiality approach, encompassing both the impact of sustainability factors on the insurer's financial situation and the impact of the insurer's activities on sustainability factors. - e.

-e.
 Disclosure requirements are proposed by EIOPA under the new draft RTS